Pumpkin Roll Recipe with Lots of Cream Cheese Frosting

 - Once your cake is completely rolled up, wrap the whole thing in plastic wrap so that it doesn't dry out, then let it cool for 1-2 hours.
 You can put it in the fridge to speed it up if you want.
 Let the cake sit at room temperature for a few minutes before unrolling though.

-- Add 2 cups powdered sugar, 1 teaspoon vanilla, and 1/4 teaspoon salt.
-Beat until smooth, scraping the edges.
+- Beat the frosting until smooth, scraping the edges.
 Cover and store in the fridge until you are ready to frost the cake.
 (If your frosting is too warm when you roll up your cake, you risk it oozing out the sides.)

 - When your cake is cool, unroll completely and frosting the entire inside of the cake.
 Make sure to add plenty of frosting to the edge of the cake that is going to be rolled up in the center.
 Spread the frosting right to the edges of the cake.